 In a welcome provision, the Bill would allow an owners corporation to vary the time at which it will hold its annual general meeting, without having to apply to a strata adjudicator for permission to do so.

-The Bill would also require the notice of a general meeting at which a change of by-laws will be considered to be accompanied by a report prepared by the executive committee explaining the effect of the proposed change.
+The Bill would also require the notice of a general meeting at which a change of by-laws will be considered to be accompanied by a report prepared by the strata committee explaining the effect of the proposed change.

 Comments on the Bill